HelenFoster/KanjiVocab/README.md

 Instructions
 ------------

+Always backup your collection before installing an addon that modifies it!

 Copy KanjiVocab.py and the kanjivocab directory into the Anki addons directory.
 Edit config.py:

 * "noteType" is the name of the note type you wish to add the words to;